vaishnaviiii113/Datatypes/README.md

 Immutable And Mutable

-Immutable has string, nymeric and tuple(cant be change after created)
+Immutable has string, numeric and tuple(cant be change after created)

 Mutable has set, lists, dictionary (can be change after created)